elvistony/watchparty/README.md

 - This opens a new tab, Paste the URL of the platform page and click Load Media.
 - Click the bookmarklet while you are in the Movie Page.
 - Share the `Tab` where the video was loaded (Best Video Resolutions work with Sharing Tabs)
+- Close the message side-bar.
+(This is important!)
 - Voila!
 Its Ready.

  # Controls